"

 Making Connections

-Conservation of energy includes rotational motion, because rotational kinetic energy is another form of [latex]\text{KE}[/latex]
+Conservation of energy applies equally to rotational motion, since rotational kinetic energy is simply another form of [latex]\text{KE}[/latex].
+A more general discussion of energy conservation was introduced in Uniform Circular Motion and Gravitation.

 How Thick Is the Soup?
 Or Why Don’t All Objects Roll Downhill at the Same Rate?